marksmayo/website_scanners/README.md

  It intentional executes slowly to not hit their rate limiting.
  Valid, current dated codes will be flagged as "VALID!" in the output.

+For Dominos
+ - run python dominos.py

+it should produce output in table markdown format.